sbeddig/spring-apis/README.md

 # spring-apis

-This repository gives examples for different spring api technics to communication with other services or frontends like angular, vue or react.
+This repository gives examples for different spring api techniques to communication with other services or frontends like angular, vue or react.
+Every service provides CRUD operations.

 **Table of Contents**